Employee stock option plans: the complete startup guide

 How are stock options taxed

-• Only employees can be granted options.
+• Grant: There is no tax paid at the time of the grant.
+Take note that only employees can be granted stock options.
 Contractors or advisors cannot be granted options.

 In the USA, the regulatory requirements will vary from state to state.
 As always, our expert legal and accounting partners are ready to help you work out which rules apply to your stock option plan.